The theology of Spiritual Formation sounds great on paper, but it is focused on the wrong target.

 Left to ourselves, we would be trapped in our sin.
 But there is a way to overcome sin (“to overcome the world”).
 The path to change is not through spiritual disciplines; it is through faith in Jesus Christ.
 You overcome sin by persevering in the faith and believing in the salvation offered by Jesus Christ.
 Who is the one who has overcome the world?
 The one who believes that Jesus is the Son of God.

 The goal of spiritual maturity is not greater success at outward righteous behavior.
 The goal of spiritual maturity is a strong, unshakeable faith.

-Next in Series: Do spiritual disciplines seek the right kind of change?
+Next: Do spiritual disciplines seek the right kind of change?

 Usual Disclaimer: I am heavily indebted to other thinkers and teachers.
 These posts are my attempt to clarify my own thinking, reading and research.
 I hope to either learn why I’m wrong or articulate why the theology of spiritual formation is flawed.
 I am NOT questioning the sincerity, faith or motivations of advocates of spiritual formation.
 As with any controversial topic, my goal is: 1) to know what I believe and why and 2) to understand the other side well enough to know why it fails to persuade.